Re·ceyt (rĭ-sēt') middle English, noun

 Publisher: Summerisle Publishing (October 24, 2010)

 Forest Jones is a full time mystic and servant of the gods.
 But, when he isn’t busy conducting rituals or teaching the Craft, he may be found writing, practicing the pipes, throwing a pot, binding books or brewing beer.
-He lives with his husband, an old grey cat, a Cardigan Welsh Corgi, and a miniature pig approximately 4,203 miles southeast of Llyn Tegid, Gwynedd, Wales.
+He lives with his husband, an old grey cat, a rambunctious Corgi-Aussie, and a miniature pig named Rosemary approximately 4,203 miles southeast of Llyn Tegid, Gwynedd, Wales.